hungweitseng/CS203-fa21-prefetcher/README.md

 ## Fabulous PRIZES!!!
 The authors of the three top prefetcher (as measured by total run time) will receiver prizes.
 The prizes will be awarded in class on 12/1/2021.

+## Grading Rubrics
+- 20% Report
+- 20% If your code can compile
+- 60% Performance: we will use the given "sample prefetcher" as the baseline and measure the speedup (S) of your prefetcher.
+Your grade in the part is then evaluated as min((S-1),1).
+For example, if you get a speedup of 2, you will get full credits on this part.

 ## Deliverable

 ### Project Report